Skip to main content

 1. Ambassadorship

-Ambassadorship shows how proud an employee is that he/she can work for your organisation.
+Ambassadorship shows how proud an employee is that he/she can work for your organization.
 As an employee, you appreciate what the company stands for and you even talk about the core values in your spare time to friends.

 Actions on a company level:

 • Assign ambassadors (actually give them that title) and let them share stories internally (via newsletters, slack channels, …).
-Be sure to give them real responsibilities/tasks: writing blogs, actively recruiting at events or up-selling your services to the customer.
+Be sure to give them real responsibilities/tasks: writing blogs, actively recruiting at events or up selling your services to the customer.

 • Do something in co-creation with the employees.
 Ask for their input on how you could succeed in your company's mission.
 This helps innovation, and it's good for your employees' pride.